Hope For Tomorrow

 Visual Arts

-My visual arts focus began later in life.
-After earning a B.A. in Psychology, I worked as a Peer Support Specialist, but due to job stressors, wound up checking myself in to a mental health facility to get my meds in balance.
-While inside, I drew with markers and became inspired to paint.Starting with a little financial help from family for some brushes, oils, and canvas, my art (self taught) caught the eye of collector, and curator of the Susan Fleming family collection, L. Marx, who reached out on social media.
-Needing to set my price, I phoned Ames Gallery, and with the owner on the line and a texted photo of my first painting, Hope For Tomorrow, I became established in the Arts.Soon after, I was recognized by National Arts Disability Center UCLA, after applying for, and receiving, a grant to further develop my craft.With the onset of Covid and a wanderlust within me, I donated all my belongings, along with my art, and hit the road, masked up, content to write prose and poetry.My paintings and photography have been published in Peatsmoke Journal, Gabby & Min, NUNUM, Harpur Palate, and Ink In Thirds.I have a growing collection of art up on Saatchi Art to view and purchase prints of... sorry, originals are not available!Love!
+David's visual arts focus began later in life.
+After earning a B.A. in Psychology, he worked as a Peer Support Specialist, but due to job stressors, wound up checking himself in to a mental health facility to get his meds in balance.
+While inside, he drew with markers and became inspired to paint.Starting with a little financial help from family for some brushes, oils, and canvas, his art (self taught) caught the eye of collector, and curator of the Susan Fleming family collection, L. Marx, who reached out on social media.
+Needing to set his price, he phoned Ames Gallery, and with the owner on the line and a texted photo of his first painting, Hope For Tomorrow, David Cleofas Avila became established in the Arts.Soon after, David was recognized by National Arts Disability Center UCLA, after applying for, and receiving, a grant to further develop my craft.With the onset of Covid and a wanderlust within him, he donated all his belongings, along with art, and hit the road, masked up, content to write prose and poetry.His paintings and photography have been published in Peatsmoke Journal, Gabby & Min, NUNUM, Harpur Palate, Letters Journal, Ink In Thirds, and The Word's Faire.He has a growing collection of art up on Saatchi Art to view and purchase prints of... sorry, originals are not available!Love!

 Writing